 - Lung Volume Reduction Surgery (LVRS) is a procedure to help people with severe emphysema affecting the upper lung lobes.
 LVRS is not a cure for COPD but can improve one's exercise capacity and quality of life.
 The goal of the surgery is to reduce the size of the lungs by removing about 30 percent of the most diseased lung tissues so that the remaining healthier portion can perform better.
 LVRS also can allow the diaphragm to return to its normal shape, helping you breathe more efficiently.
 The surgery has been shown to help improve breathing ability, lung capacity and overall quality of life among those who qualify for it.

 Sometimes COPD can cause severe damage to the lungs, causing them not to function normally.
 Your doctor may recommend a lung transplant if the damage is not repairable.
 Lung transplants can improve your ability to breathe and be active.
-However, like any major operation, you should consider the risks and complications, such as organ rejection or needing to take immune suppressing medications daily.
-Talk to your doctor about trained staff at our Lung Helpline to find out more information about how and where to receive a lung transplant evaluation or the process for becoming an organ donor.
+However, like any major operation, you should consider the risks and complications, such as organ rejection or needing to take immune-suppressing medications daily.
+Talk to your doctor or the trained staff at our Lung Helpline to find out more information about how and where to receive a lung transplant evaluation or the process for becoming an organ donor.

 For more information about issues related to LVRS and lung transplants, call our Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).